INFORMATION AND INSTRUCTIONS FOR NOMINATING MTT SOCIETY MEMBERS FOR ELECTION TO THE MTT-S ADMINISTRATIVE COMMITTEE (ADCOM)

 - Nominator’s name and contact information (including email address)

-- Submit the nomination before each year’s deadline of April 30.
+- Submit the nomination to the N&A Committee Chair (firstname.lastname@example.org) before each year’s deadline of May 15.

 The MTT-S N&A Committee presents the full list of candidates to the AdCom at their Spring meeting.
-After receiving any comments and/or additional nominations at the Spring AdCom meeting, the N&A committee will select at least two candidates for the at-large vote by the full membership, and at least 1.5 times the number of openings (typically 11 to 12 candidates) for the ballot to be presented to the AdCom for their vote.
+After receiving any comments and/or additional nominations at the Spring AdCom meeting, the N&A committee will select at least three candidates for the at-large vote by the full membership (two will be elected), and at least 1.5 times the number of openings (5 will be elected so typically 8 to 9 candidates)for the ballot to be presented to the AdCom for their vote.

 The two primary responsibilities of the N&A committee are: first, to assure that there are sufficient candidates for the election; and second, to limit the total number of candidates to a reasonable number.
 Having too many candidates is a recipe for disappointment and potentially counterproductive over the long term.
 This is a challenging assignment for the N&A committee, and it is the committee’s objective to proceed with as much fairness and transparency as possible.
 It is, of course, the nature of elections to have competition and this is a part of the democratic process.
 We all respect those MTT-S members who are willing to be candidates for the MTT-S AdCom, and for their participation in the election process.
 To view the bylaws governing AdCom elections, please see the MTT-S website.